Spain clears one more hurdle towards aid request

 "The Germans have to make up their mind.
 It's not easy," one of the sources said on condition of anonymity.

-Jean-Claude Junker, who chairs monthly meetings of euro zone finance ministers, said the new reforms would help Spain meet the EU-agreed fiscal targets for this year and next.
+Jean-Claude Juncker, who chairs monthly meetings of euro zone finance ministers, said the new reforms would help Spain meet the EU-agreed fiscal targets for this year and next.

 Many economists expect Spain to miss its 2012 deficit target of 6.3 percent of Gross Domestic Product despite a fresh package of budget cuts and tax hikes worth 56 billion euros announced in July, leaving the country little choice over an aid request.